YC7o/More-than-Two-Treatments-Comparison/README.md

 scratch first run erase\_all\_outputs.R script and then run Main.R script o whichever script you want.

-The image folder contains images that I’ve used on the presentation.
+The image folder contains images that I’ve used on the presentation: <a href="https://github.com/jpch26/More-than-Two-Treatments-Comparison/blob/main/More%20than%20Two%20Treatments%20Comparison.md" target="_blank">More than Two Treatments Comparison</a>.

 Juan Pablo Carreón Hidalgo